RAF Ringway

-RAF Ringway was a Royal Air Force satellite station at Ringway, Cheshire, England, near Manchester.
+Royal Air Force Ringway or more simply RAF Ringway is a former Royal Air Force satellite station at Ringway, Cheshire, England, near Manchester.
 It was operational from 1939 until 1957.
 The site is now occupied by Manchester Airport.

 Prewar years

 Manchester's first municipal airfield was Manchester (Wythenshawe) Aerodrome (open from April 1929), and then Barton Aerodrome (open from January 1930) just west of Eccles.
 Barton Aerodrome was planned to be the main airport for Manchester, but it became clear by 1934 that its small boggy grass airfield was inadequate for the larger airliners then coming into service including the Douglas DC-2 and DC-3.

 A new airport site at Ringway, eight miles south of Manchester city centre, was selected from several alternatives, and this was to become the site of the RAF station by early 1940.
 Construction of the all-grass airfield began in late 1935, and the first (westerly) portion opened in June 1937 for use by Fairey Aviation.
 The remaining airfield areas and the terminal building were opened for public use on 25 June 1938.
 Initially known as Manchester (Ringway) Airport, then Manchester International Airport, from 1986 it has been designated simply Manchester Airport.